 Step 9: Add the desense in Test 1, step 6, to Test 2, step 8.
 This is your total operational (dynamic) system degradation, in the form of two types of desense;

 This is your receiver degradation, before you do anything else.

 For the full picture of an LMR (2-way radio) station, hereís an example:

 For sake of understanding we will use the figures of 4 dB for site noise and 4 for repeater desense.
 Thatís an 8 dB decrease from the static receiver sensitivity of Ė117 dbm = Ė109 dbm.
 This would be considered a poor to fair performance.
-However there's more to consider and to remember that you are working with negative numbers in most of the receiver figures.
+However, there's more to consider and to remember that you are working with negative numbers in most of the receiver figures.
 Even though the transmitter figures won't affect the receiver's performance figure we should consider all that's happening with the station.

 For the 2-way industry, typical figures at a hostile site are: